zhaojh329/rtty/OPENWRT.md

     uci set rtty.@rtty[0].host='your server host'
     uci set rtty.@rtty[0].port='your server port'

 You can customize an ID for your device.
-If the ID is not configured, RTTY will use the MAC address of the specified network interface as the ID.
+If the ID is not configured, rtty will use the MAC address of the specified network interface as the ID.

 	uci set rtty.@rtty[0].id='your-device-id'